 - Although not required, candidates for this certficate are strongly encouraged to participate in the Business Internship Program offered by the School of Business or to seek an equivalent internship experience in Spain or another Spanish-speaking country.
 It is recommended that students participate in the university's Year-Abroad Study Program.

 - Please contact the Spanish department for additional infomation or advising.

 The Certificate in Business program provides non-business students the opportunity to earn a concentration in a clearly defined academic program in business.
 To earn the certificate, students must complete 18 credits in business which includes four core courses and two electives.
 Admission to the program requires junior standing, a minimum 2.75 grade point average, and completion of an application.
 Due to enrollment limits, the 2.75 GPA does not guarantee admission.
 Applications must be filed by the end of the fourth week of classes.
 For more specific program information see this website.

 The Undergraduate Certificate in Entrepreneurship offers opportunities for non-business undergraduates interested in starting a new venture, working for young new ventures soon or later in life, and tackling new ventures inside existing organizations.
 Knowledge and skills emphasize imagining new opportunities, taking steps to create a new organization, finding funding for new ventures, and managing growth or exit events, along with critical analysis of the role of entrepreneurship in society.
-The certificate is managed by the Management and Human Resources department.
-Visit their website for more information.
+Visit the website for more information.